Boschetzel/PandasDataFrame/README.md

 ```

-PandasDataFrame comes with sample dataset that will download on first use.
+PandasDataFrame comes with 3 sample datasets that will download on first use.
+- Covid DataSet
+- FIFA Dataset
+- Weather Dataset(from Selenium)

 ## Features

+- Open/Save *.csv files
+- DataFrame operations: Data Head
+  - Show Column Data,
+  - Show Row Data,
-- View DataFrames
+  - Rename Column,
-- Interactive plotting
+  - Delete Column
+-DataFrame analysis:
-- Filtering
+  - Add new column
-- Statistics summary
+  - Filter column
+  - Split columns (if data have separators)
+  - Select a range of columns
-- Data editing
+- DataFrame visualization
-- Import CSV files
-- Search
+  - Matplotlib
-- Basic data visualization with Bokeh
+  - Bokeh
-- Get data from web API
+- Get data (*.csv) using Selenium

 ## More Info

 **Issues, feedback and pull requests are welcome.**

-This project is still in version 0.1.1 and subject to breaking changes.
-The latest changes will be on the `develop`
+This project is still in version 1.0.0 and subject to further changes.
-branch, and will be occasionally merged to `master` as a release with a tag indicating the version number and published
-to PyPi.

 If you like this project remember to leave a ⭐!